Stephen-Robbins/Score_Based_Diffusion/README.md

 # Score Based Diffusion

 ## Overview
-This repository contains our implementation of score-based diffusion models, developed as part of the course 274E.
+This repository contains our implementation of score-based diffusion models, developed as part of the course CS 274E.
 The project focuses on exploring score-based diffusion processes on 2D data sets, specifically MNIST and CIFAR-10.
 Beyond the standard score-based diffusion generative models, we look at various applications and extensions, including conditional diffusion, infilling, and diffusion bridges.

 ## Team Members
 - [Tomas Ortega](https://github.com/TomasOrtega)